Healthcare Innovation Showcase

 No Wrong Door: The Access OS — Engineering Ontario’s Regional Central Waitlist

 Ontario is standing up a single, regional “Access OS” that routes patients to the right care through one queue with many front doors.
-This session gets into the build/run/secure realities: the tech stack, risk controls, hospital readiness, and what this shift means day-to-day for clinicians and patients.
+This session gets into the build/run/secure realities: the tech stack, risk controls, hospital readiness, and what this shift means day-to-day for clinicians and patients in an increasingly digital and AI-enabled health system.

-- Tech & Data Layer: Central intake & eReferral, scheduling orchestration, FHIR APIs across multiple EHRs, AI-assisted triage, consent & identity (OIDC/OAuth), patient status via portals/Health811.
+- Tech & Data Layer: Central intake & eReferral, scheduling orchestration, FHIR APIs across multiple EHRs, AI-assisted triage and demand forecasting, consent & identity (OIDC/OAuth), patient status via portals/Health811.

-- Risk & Trust Controls: PHIPA by design, queue integrity (anti-gaming), bias testing in prioritization models, cyber/downtime playbooks, audit trails and transparency dashboards.
+- Risk & Trust Controls: PHIPA by design, queue integrity (anti-gaming), bias testing and governance for AI-supported prioritization models, cyber/downtime playbooks, audit trails and transparency dashboards.

-- Hospital Readiness: Standardized referral pathways, SLOs/SLAs for access times, capacity & surge triggers, clinic change management and command-centre operations, shared metrics (time-to-appointment, equity, outcomes).
+- Hospital Readiness: Standardized referral pathways, SLOs/SLAs for access times, AI-informed capacity planning and surge triggers, clinic change management and command-centre operations, shared metrics (time-to-appointment, equity, outcomes).

 Healing by Design — Space, Flow, and Family-Centered Care at Scale

-How architecture, layout, and operational design shape outcomes and experience and how IO’s delivery models turn evidence-based concepts into large-scale reality.
+How architecture, layout, and operational design shape outcomes and experience—especially in pediatric settings—and how IO’s delivery models turn evidence-based concepts into large-scale reality, increasingly supported by digital and AI-enabled technologies.

-- Flow & wayfinding: Layouts that reduce stress and wait—clear sightlines, intuitive routes, decentralized check-in, family zones, and real-time wayfinding.
+- Flow & wayfinding: Layouts that reduce stress and wait—clear sightlines, intuitive routes, decentralized check-in, family zones, and real-time wayfinding supported by predictive analytics and AI-driven patient flow insights.

-- Sensory & safety: Light, acoustics, privacy, infection-control adjacencies; designing rooms and common spaces that calm, protect, and include families.
+- Sensory & safety: Light, acoustics, privacy, infection-control adjacencies; designing rooms and common spaces that calm, protect, and include families, with data and AI-informed insights helping optimize environmental conditions and safety.

-- Smart-enabled spaces: RTLS/occupancy analytics, digital signage, nurse call, and “building OS” layers that adapt staffing and cleaning, and surface delays before patients feel them.
+- Smart-enabled spaces: RTLS/occupancy analytics, digital signage, nurse call, and “building OS” layers—enhanced with AI-driven operational analytics—that adapt staffing and cleaning, and surface delays before patients feel them.

-- From vision to delivery: How Infrastructure Ontario’s standards, P3 models, and lifecycle planning embed evidence-based design, flexibility, and digital
+- From vision to delivery: How Infrastructure Ontario’s standards, P3 models, and lifecycle planning embed evidence-based design, flexibility, digital infrastructure, and future-ready AI capabilities from day one.

 The Blame Game: Who’s Accountable When Healthcare Gets Hacked?

 When a cyberattack cripples a hospital, accountability becomes as critical as recovery.
+As healthcare systems adopt more digital and AI-enabled technologies, responsibility for protecting these systems becomes increasingly complex.
 This panel dives into the blurred lines of responsibility across CIOs, CISOs, clinicians, vendors, and boards — and how clear ownership of risk can strengthen resilience.

-- Clarifying the roles of CIOs, CISOs, clinicians, and vendors in cyber defense.
+- Clarifying the roles of CIOs, CISOs, clinicians, and vendors in defending both traditional IT systems and emerging AI-enabled healthcare technologies.

-- Lessons learned from real breaches where accountability failed.
+- Lessons learned from real breaches where accountability failed, including incidents involving third-party platforms and AI-supported tools.

-- Building governance frameworks that define risk ownership.
+- Building governance frameworks that clearly define risk ownership for cybersecurity, data protection, and AI systems.

-- Creating a culture of shared accountability to strengthen cyber resilience.
+- Creating a culture of shared accountability to strengthen cyber resilience as healthcare organizations adopt more advanced digital and AI capabilities.

 Closing Remarks